 As part of the programming, in collaboration with the Vladimir Potanin Foundation Calvert 22 will host the UK launch of the English-language edition of Russia.
-XX Century in March 2017 and a joint educational project with Arzamas Academy devoted to the history of national contemporary art.
+The Twentieth Century in March 2017 and a joint educational project with Arzamas Academy devoted to the history of national contemporary art.

 Russia.
-XX Century presents an illustrated history of 20th century Russian art through a variety of visual symbols, including iconic designs, household items, posters and postcards.
+The Twentieth Century presents an illustrated history of 20th century Russian art through a variety of visual symbols, including iconic designs, household items, posters and postcards.

 Both projects are part of the Vladimir Potanin Foundation’s initiative to promote the best examples of contemporary Russian culture globally.
 The initiative kicked off in 2016 with KOLLEKTSIA!
 Contemporary Art in the USSR and Russia 1950-2000, the exhibition of a major donation at the Centre Pompidou, Paris.